-In managing interest rate risks the Group aims to reduce the impact of short term fluctuations on the Group's earnings, without jeopardising its flexibility.
+In managing interest rate risks the Group aims to reduce the impact of short-term fluctuations on the Group's earnings, without jeopardising its flexibility.
 Over the longer term, permanent changes in interest rates may have an impact on consolidated earnings.

-At 31 March 2014, it is estimated that an increase of 0.5 percentage points in interest rates would have reduced the Group's adjusted profit before tax by £315,000 [2013: reduced adjusted profit before tax by £350,000] and a decrease of 0.5 percentage points in interest rates would have increased the Group's adjusted profit before tax by £315,000 [2013: increased adjusted profit before tax by £350,000].
-There would have been no effect on amounts recognised directly in equity.
+At 31 March 2015, it is estimated that an increase of 0.5 percentage points in interest rates would have reduced the Group's adjusted profit before tax and net equity by £805,000 (2014: reduced adjusted profit before tax by £315,000) and a decrease of 0.5 percentage points in interest rates would have increased the Group's adjusted profit before tax and net equity by £805,000 (2014: increased adjusted profit before tax and net equity by £805,000 (2014: increased adjusted profit before tax by £315,000).
 The sensitivity has been calculated by applying the interest rate change to the variable rate borrowings, net of interest rate swaps, at the year end.

-The Group's sensitivity to interest rates has decreased during the year, following the repayment of floating rate debt from cash resources.
+The Group's sensitivity to interest rates has increased during the year, following the drawing of further floating rate debt.
 The Board monitors closely the exposure to the floating rate element of our debt.